 I think we were both glad we’d ordered the chicken and mushrooms and not the pollo dorado as this looked golden enough already.
 This was just one serving and was enough food for two people at least!
 I cannot fathom how Colombians generally remain so slim after the massive portions of food served in every restaurant we’ve eaten at.

-We’d hoped to be able to wander around the church after lunch but another Mass had started immediately after the previous one.
-I took some photos as discreetly as I could.
+lunch but another Mass had started immediately after the previous one.
+I took

 The miraculous Virgen de Chiquinquira, measuring 44 inches by 49 inches, was the oldest documented Colombian painting and was displayed on the elaborate high altar.